 The effectiveness of auditory stimulation in children with autism spectrum disorders: A case–control study

 Sensory processing disturbances within the auditory sensory system are a substantial problem experienced among individuals with autism spectrum disorders (ASD) (Greenspan and Weider, 1997; Kern et al, 2006; Tomchek and Dunn, 2007).
-Occupational therapists frequently use sound-based interventions for children with ASD (Gee et al, 2013); however, the body of evidence supporting the use of The Listening Program (TLP), a sound based intervention, in children diagnosed with ASD and sensory overresponsiveness (SOR) is limited.
+Occupational therapists frequently use sound-based interventions for children with ASD (Gee et al, 2013); however, the body of evidence supporting the use of The Therepeutic Listening Program (TLP), a sound based intervention, in children diagnosed with ASD and sensory overresponsiveness (SOR) is limited.
 This study explores the potential outcomes related to the use of TLP with three children diagnosed with ASD and auditory SOR.

 The Effect of Sound-Based Intervention on Children With Sensory Processing Disorders and Visual–Motor Delays

 Music has long been known to have therapeutic value (Ferguson & Voll, 2004; Sacks, 2006).
-In recent years, occupational therapists, speech-language pathologists, and psychologists have adopted the use of music and sounds as therapy, and a variety of auditory intervention techniques have become available.
+In recent years, occupational therapists, speech-language pathologists, and psychologists have adopted the use of music and sound as therapy, and a variety of auditory intervention techniques have become available.
 Occupational therapists use music as preparation for therapeutic activities on the basis of the belief that sensory input through the auditory and vestibular systems can be calming and organizing to children (Ayres, 1979; Frick & Hacker, 2001).
-The purpose of this study was to investigate the effectiveness of a therapeuticlistening home program in combination with a sensory diet on children with sensory processing disorders (SPDs) and visual–motor delays.
+The purpose of this study was to investigate the effectiveness of a therapeutic listening home program in combination with a sensory diet on children with sensory processing disorders (SPDs) and visual–motor delays.

-A Quantitative Summary of The Listening Program (TLP) Efficacy Studies: What Areas Were Found to Improve by TLP Intervention?
+A Quantitative Summary of The Therepeutic Listening Program (TLP) Efficacy Studies: What Areas Were Found to Improve by TLP Intervention?

-A quantitative summary of existing research examining the effects of The Listening Program (TLP) on various functions in children is presented.
+A quantitative summary of existing research examining the effects of The Therapeutic Listening Program (TLP) on various functions in children is presented.
 Nine studies were used, looking at TLP intervention effects across studies, within each study and for various outcome measures.
 The studies looked at TLP intervention on children with autism spectrum disorder, Down syndrome, learning disabilities, auditory processing disorders, attention deficit hyperactivity disorders, Rhett syndrome, dyspraxia, cerebral palsy, fibromyalgia, arthritis and stroke.